Kyenret/codepath-IOS101-capstoneproject/README.md

 **Optional Nice-to-have Stories**

 * User can monitor diet to Keep a close eye on dietary habits, promoting a holistic approach to health management.
+* User has access to a comprehensive overview screen integrated into the navigation bar that provides a quick snapshot of the medications to be taken in the morning, afternoon, and evening.
+* User can activate emergency alerts for added safety.
 * Cameral integration to provide user with functionalities such as scanning medication barcodes or uploading images relevant to health journey.

 ### 2. Screen Archetypes